inspektor-gadget/kubecon-na-2024/hands-on.md

   Notice that we are not using `tcp_recvmsg` to track received bytes for two
   reasons:
-  - We would need to trace both entry and return, to have both sock and size.
+  - We would need to trace both entry and return, to have both sock struct and size.
   - We would miss traffic sent with [tcp_read_sock()](https://github.com/torvalds/linux/blob/14b6320953a3f856a3f93bf9a0e423395baa593d/net/ipv4/tcp.c#L1556-L1567), which offers significant performance benefits to applications such as `ftp`